fusioncharts/dev_centre_docs/map-guide/custom-entity-ids.md

 * Create a map instance of type `maps/world` in the `populationMap` variable.
 Set the height and width of this map.
 Also, set the value of `dataType` to `json`.

-* Set the caption of the map to "Global Population" and apply the `fint` (FusionCharts Internal) theme to control the cosmetic properties of the map.
+* Set the caption of the map to "Global Population" and apply the `fusion` (FusionCharts Internal) theme to control the cosmetic properties of the map.
 Use the attributes `formatNumberScale`, `showLabels` and `numberSuffixattributes` to specify the formatting of the labels.

 * Use the `entityDef` object to specify a `newID` for each `internaID`.